Gum disease and the oral microbiome

 Gum disease, periodontal disease or periodontitis, are a common oral health condition affecting both the gums and supporting structures of teeth.
 They are mainly caused by plaque build-up on the teeth and around the gum line.
 Plaque is a sticky coating that contains bacteria and can harden into tartar if not removed through brushing.

 If left untreated, gum disease can progress and lead to more severe oral health problems, including tooth loss and systemic health issues including cardiovascular disease and diabetes.
-Symptoms of gum disease include swollen or infected gums, persistent bad breath, loose teeth, gum recession and gum abscesses.
+Signs of gum disease include swollen or infected gums, persistent bad breath, loose teeth, gum recession and gum abscesses.

 You may also enjoy reading 'Mistakes to avoid on a plant-based diet'.